aditya-sarkar441/CS224n-Stanford/README.md

 # Deep Learning Assignments

 This repository contains the links to the reports and the code that was used for the course on deep learning that is offered at IIT Mandi : ["CS671 - Deep Learning and Applications"](https://www.iitmandi.ac.in/academics/senate_courses/CS671.pdf).
-Please note that a major contribution towards this project was provided only by **Aditya Sarkar** and **Aaron T. Joseph**.
+Please note that the major contribution towards this project was provided only by **Aditya Sarkar** and **Aaron T. Joseph**.

 **Table of contents**